 Get the most out of your current job.
 If you’re struggling with a tumultuous work environment or a frustrating colleague, RC’s career services department can help you through it.
-We’ve been helping Recursers solve work problems for over eight years.
+We’ve been helping Recursers solve work problems for over 12 years.

 Mock interviews.
 When you’re ready to look for a new job, you can sign up for mock interviews.
 RC alumni with interviewing experience volunteer their time to give you practice interviews and feedback in a friendly, low stress setting.

 A space without distractions.
-RC is set up to make it easy for you to tune out the world and focus on programming.
-There’s plenty of quiet space, and conversations about politics, racism, and sexism, are kept outside of RC and are opt-in only.
+RC is set up to make it easier for you to tune out the world and focus on programming.
+Conversations about politics, racism, and sexism, are kept outside of RC and are opt-in only.